handysama/cybercert-fabric-setup/samples/adding-org-to-channel-in-multicluster/README.md

 ## Step 6: Install Chaincodes

 To install chaincode, Org2 need approval from other Org for each chaincode deployment.
 Below we demonstrate the steps to deploy `certificate_info` chaincode.
-For other chaincode can follow these steps by replacing `CC_NAME` and `CC_SEQUENCE`.
+For other chaincode can repeat these steps by replacing `CC_NAME` and `CC_SEQUENCE` in [org-exports.sh](/samples/adding-org-to-channel-in-multicluster/org-exports.sh).

 ### Step 6.1: Install chaincode in Org2